Skip to main content

 • Type 3 Deiodinase (D3) ∞ This is the primary inactivating enzyme, converting T4 and T3 into inactive metabolites.

-The interplay between the and local D2 activity in BAT is a prime example of facultative thermogenesis.
+The interplay between the sympathetic nervous system and local D2 activity in BAT is a prime example of facultative thermogenesis.
 Thyroid hormone provides the permissive environment required for the sympathetic nervous system to execute a robust thermogenic response.
 This highlights a synergistic relationship where thyroid hormones set the metabolic tone and catecholamines provide the acute stimulus.

 The localized enzymatic conversion of thyroid hormones within specific tissues like brown adipose tissue is a critical control point for adaptive heat production.